jimmy-zhening-luo/mobile-friendly-ghost-casper/README.md

 2. Go to site's Ghost admin panel -> Settings -> Design -> Installed Themes -> "Upload a theme".
 3. Select the modified Casper-2.0.2.zip
 4. Click "Activate Now" to apply the new theme to site immediately.

-## Keep your more up-to-date Casper theme (e.g. Casper 2.8.1 as of 1/7/2019), but make it friendly.
-Instructions TBD.